 Site-wide monitoring and testing

 As part of the Stanford community, you have free access to Siteimprove, an accessibility and quality assurance platform to scan and monitor your website.
-Stanford Web Services will work with you to set up a testing site per our policy on automated scanning tools.

 Manual accessibility testing